missystem/crypto_learning_sys/meeting.md

 ---

-### 10/30 - Fri
+### 10/30 F: ALL members
 * Present the cryptosystems
-* Clearify each module and the job of each individual
+* Clarify each module and the job of each individual
 	- Xuehai & Donna : html and flask
 	- Missy & Donna : Backend
 		- How will it look:
-			- Each cryptosystem will have it's own .py file with functions such as step1, step2, etc.
+			- Each cryptosystem will have it's own .py file with functions, such as step1, step2, etc.
 	- John : Interactive page
-* Rough timeline:
+* Rough Timeline:
-	- RSA crypto system (1 week)
+	- RSA cryptosystem done by 11/08 Sunday
-	- Diffie-Hellman key key exchange & ElGamal encryption (1.5 weeks)
+	- Diffie-Hellman key exchange & ElGamal encryption (11/18 Wed)
-	- Add another crypto system (1 week)
+	- Add other cryptosystems (11/25 Wed)
-	- Make sure everything works and final changes (0.5 weeks)
+	- Make sure everything works and final changes (11/29 Sun)
-* Have RSA cryptosystem done by Sunday of next week
-* Ask Professor Young if the project is good.
+* Ask Prof. Young if the project is good.
-* Clearify the deadline with Professor Young.
+* Clarify the deadline with Prof. Young.